Everything You Need to Know About Hammock Straps

 Today, we're sharing the ultimate guide on why the right straps make all the difference while being good to nature.
 We'll also cover how to use them, what to look for as you shop, and where to find the best hammock straps on the market.

-Why Do Hammock Straps Matter?
+Why Does Hammock Suspension Matter?

 Quite simply, suspension straps suspend your hammock in place.
 In other words, they're the accessories responsible for holding your weight as you comfortably and safely enjoy that swaying motion that makes lying in a hammock so enjoyable and relaxing.
 In addition to being more secure, the straps are generally a much quicker setup than most ropes.

 Some sets come with a rope, but there are disadvantages to them environmentally and to the user experience.
 Read ahead to find out more.